Undoing Gender

-Undoing Gender is a 2004 book by the philosopher Judith Butler.
+Undoing Gender is a 2004 book by American philosopher and gender studies writer Judith Butler.

 Summary

-Butler examines gender, sex, psychoanalysis and the way medicine and the law treat intersex and transgender people.
-Focusing on the case of David Reimer who was medically reassigned from male to female after a botched circumcision, Butler reexamines the theory of performativity that they originally explored in Gender Trouble (1990).
-David, then renamed as a girl- Brenda, rediscovers his masculinity and goes on to live his life as a male again.
+Butler examines gender, sex, psychoanalysis, and the way medicine and the law treat intersex and transgender people.
+Focusing on the case of David Reimer who was born male and reassigned to be raised as a girl after a botched circumcision, Butler reexamines the theory of performativity that they originally explored in Gender Trouble (1990).
+David—then renamed Brenda—rediscovers his masculinity and goes on to live his life as a male again.
 While many of Butler's books are intended for a highly academic audience, Undoing Gender reaches out to a much broader readership.

 Butler discusses how gender is performed without one being conscious of it, but says that it does not mean this performativity is "automatic or mechanical".
 They argue that we have desires that do not originate from our personhood, but rather, from social norms.
 The philosopher also debates our notions of "human" and "less-than-human" and how these culturally imposed ideas can keep one from having a "viable life" as the biggest concerns are usually about whether a person will be accepted if their desires differ from normality.
 They state that one may feel the need of being recognized in order to live, but that at the same time, the conditions to be recognized make life "unlivable".
 The writer proposes an interrogation of such conditions so that people who resist them may have more possibilities of living.